What Is a Cashier’s Check?

 Money orders are another commonly accepted method of payment, and the term is often used interchangeably with cashier’s checks.
 However, they are different things.

 With a money order, the buyer prepays the total amount in exchange for a small piece of paper.
 It can be given to the payee, who can then deposit it into their account.
 In this manner, a money order is similar to a cashier’s check.

 A money order differs from a cashier’s check in that:

-- There’s a limit to the amount of each money order.
-Western Union is typically limited to $500 a money order while the United States Postal Service is usually $1,000.
-If you need $2,000 in money orders, you have to purchase several and pay a separate fee for each one.
+- There’s a limit to the amount of each money order, which is typically $1,000.
+So if you need $2,000 in money orders, you have to purchase several and pay a separate fee for each one.